\\\ Recycle Towels For Pets

 - Friday Ad free online magazine offering free listings.

 Good quality towels need not just be shared with pet owners but can be donated to homeless shelters and charities.

 Can I put towels in my landfill or recycling bins at home?

-Generally the answer is no, but each local authority has differing recycling policy and yours may have a special collection point especially for towels in your area.
+Generally, the answer is no, but each local authority has a differing recycling policy and yours may have a special collection point, especially for towels in your area.
 If you want to check, look up your council website.

 2. Where do I recycle very old and damaged towels?

 Recycle Now provides the UK public with details of their local recycling plants.

 Towels fall under their very loose category definition as ‘Clothing and Textiles’ and can be recycled.
 The website provides all the nearest points for you to take your towels to, by simply popping your postcode into their search finder.
 They do ask that they are packed well and some sites ask you to put them into a bag.